Exhibition Stadium: 70th Grey Cup and replacement

 Exhibition Stadium's fate was sealed during the 70th Grey Cup in 1982, popularly known as "the Rain Bowl" because it was played in a driving rainstorm that left most of the crowd drenched.
 Many of the seats were completely exposed to the elements, forcing thousands of fans to watch the game in the concession section.
 To make matters worse, the washrooms overflowed.
 In attendance that day was then-Ontario Premier Bill Davis, and the poor conditions were seen by over 7.862 million television viewers in Canada (at the time the largest TV audience ever in Canada).
 The following day, at a rally at Toronto City Hall, tens of thousands of people who were there to see the Toronto Argonauts began to chant, "We want a dome!
 We want a dome!"
 So too did others who began to discuss the possibility of an all-purpose, all-weather stadium.

 Seven months later, in June 1983, Premier Davis formally announced that a three-person committee would look into the feasibility of building a domed stadium at Exhibition Place.
 The committee consisted of Paul Godfrey, Larry Grossman and former Ontario Hydro chairman Hugh Macaulay.
 That same year, the city also studied a number of potential sites for the new domed stadium, and in April 1984, CN agreed to donate 7 acre of land near the CN Tower for the stadium; groundbreaking began in October 1986, and the stadium, which would take on the name SkyDome (now Rogers Centre), opened in June 1989.
+It was intended that the Blue Jays would play at Exhibition Stadium for the last time in 1988, and that the SkyDome would be ready in time for Opening Day in April 1989.
+However, due to construction delays caused in part by widespread construction worker strikes across Ontario, this was postponed and the Blue Jays began their season at Exhibition Stadium before moving to the SkyDome in June.

-Life following the opening of SkyDome and demolition
+After replacement by SkyDome

 Exhibition Stadium mostly stayed inactive over the decade following the opening of SkyDome (being used sometimes as a racetrack or a parking lot), except for the occasional concert or minor sporting event.
 The World Wrestling Federation (now WWE), needing a new venue after a decision to discontinue events at Maple Leaf Gardens in 1995, held one card at the stadium on August 24, 1996, for a crowd of 21,211.
 The main event was Shawn Michaels vs. Goldust in a ladder match.
 A series of CASCAR races were held at the track during the 1990s, with the stadium being reconfigured for such races.